Boot-y call: La Canadienne

 Ever try to find a flat boot that doesn't look mannish and boring?
 Notice the sleek Gia's refined vamp and deep cuff (top, near left).

 What about a boot that's fun, a jaunty cherry red?
 Here's the waterproof, chisel-toed Blanche, in crinkle (also in grey or black), so you won't look like a little kid, just a happy adult.
-A removable padded footbed adds extra warmth. like a zip-in liner in a coat.
+A removable padded footbed adds extra warmth. like a zip-in liner in

 And it's hard to find a really tall, flat-heeled boot that retains sophistication.
 Voila!
 The (waterproof, natch) Secret, with its convertible high cuff.